-You know that pivot table is one of the most important tools to analyze and summarize data.
+You know that the pivot table is one of the most important tools to analyze and summarize data.

-It will highlight the city which has the highest amount and the city which has the lowest amount when you filter any states with a slicer.
-And today in this post, you will learn how to apply conditional formatting to a pivot table and all the possible ways to use it.
+In this post, you will learn how to apply conditional formatting to a pivot table and all the possible ways to use it.

 Note: Pivot tables are one of the INTERMEDIATE EXCEL SKILLS.